 Using all the above information, you should be able to develop and stick to an advanced blackjack strategy that better utilises your money, gives you a better chance of winning, and takes advantage of some of the best blackjack rules.
 In short, your long term expected results should improve dramatically.

-Why not put what you learnt into practise?
+Why not put what you learnt into practice?
 If you would rather do so without risking money, you could always try to play at the free tables until you are comfortable with everything that you learned today.